three female college students talking and laughing

 What happens after an Experience Application is Submitted?

-2. Your application must receive three electronic approvals: CRJ Internship Coordinator, Site Supervisor and Internship Adviser.
-Handshake will send an email notification to all three signee's to prompt them to sign.
+Handshake will send an email notification to all three signees to prompt them to sign.

-3. The Student Placement Agreement (SPA) must be added to your profile.
-The SPA must be signed by the Dean of Watts College, CRJ Coordinator, and Site Supervisor.
+3. A signed Student Placement Agreement (SPA) must be added to the student's profile.
+The SPA must be signed by

-4. Once the three electronic approvals and signed SPA are on your profile, you will receive an override (consent) to enroll in the internship course.
+4. Once the three electronic approvals and signed SPA are on the student's profile, the student will receive an override (consent) to enroll in the internship course:

-• You can track the status of your request under the “Experiences” tab in Handshake.
+• The student can track the status of your request under the “Experiences” tab in Handshake.

 Have questions about earning course credit for an internship or completing an Experience Application?